Why It Works

 - Squeezing the patty mixture in cheesecloth helps eliminate excess moisture, making the results more consistent and helping the latkes brown more efficiently.

 - Shredding the ingredients in a food processor ensures a hearty, consistent size and shape for the latkes.

-- 3/4 cup matzo meal, plus more as needed (see note)
+3/4 cup matzo meal, plus more as needed (see notes)

 Working in roughly 2-cup batches, wrap zucchini, potato, and onion in cheesecloth that has been folded over twice.
 Tie corners around the handle of a wooden spoon and twist bundle until liquid flows out and vegetables are dry.
 Add squeezed vegetables to a large mixing bowl and toss to combine thoroughly.

 Add parmesan, basil, lemon zest, and pine nuts and stir to combine.
 Mix in eggs and matzo meal.
 You should be able to form patties that just stick together in your hands; if the mixture is too wet, add more matzo meal, 1 tablespoon at a time, until patties can be properly formed.
 Stir in salt and pepper.

 Heat 1/2 inch oil in a cast iron skillet over medium-high heat until a shred of potato immediately bubbles when dropped in.
 Form a small amount of latke mixture into a disk and fry on both sides until golden brown to test for seasoning.
 Add more salt and pepper if needed.

 Form patties about 3 inches wide and 1 inch thick in the center and slide into pan (no more than 4 at a time).
 Fry until a golden-brown crust forms on bottom, then flip using a slotted spatula and fork and fry until golden brown on other side and cooked through, approximately 3 minutes per side.
 If a darker crust is desired, continue cooking on each side to desired doneness.